haiquangtran/Exam-Notes/SQL-SERVER-2012-2014.md

     - NOTE: T-SQL provides tools/features to still do it the relational way.

 ## Logical Query Processing
   - T-SQL is a declarative English-like language - You define what you want (the "what" part, the DB engine will figure out the "how" part) as opposed to how to achieve what you want.
+Therefore the keyed-in order of the query starts with the SELECT clause.
   - **Phases (In keyed-in order)**
     - SELECT
     - FROM